jouellnyc/BB-ESP32-KIOSK/README.md

 <img src="images/7_boot.jpg" width="200"/>

-Once Done, it will show you status of Your Team.
+Once Done, it will show you status of Your Team's Game if in progress.

 ### BreadBoard Version with OLEDs
 Looking for the [BreadBoard Version with OLEDs](README.BREAD.BOARD.md) for the old school effect?